Lunetikk/check_qnap1655_qad/README.md

 ***Prerequisites***

-- You need a user (like "monitoring") to connect via ssh, to be able to execute the checksscripts and gather infos.
+- You need a user (like "monitoring") to connect via ssh, to be able to execute the checkscripts and gather infos.
 This user should be able to connect via ssh-key (passwordless)

 ***Usage***